Hypothesis Testing for Regression Models#

 Statistical Assumptions#

 To enable us to complete this process, we have made a series of assumptions about the data.
 If these do not hold true, this process potentially falls apart.
-So understanding the context with which hypothesis testing has been formulated is important for deriving accurate and meaningful statistical inference.
+So understanding the context within which hypothesis testing has been formulated is important for deriving accurate and meaningful statistical inference.

-For hypothesis testing of a regression coefficient for X the assumptions are:
+For hypothesis testing of a regression coefficient for X, the assumptions are:

 • The dependent variable Y has a linear relationship to the independent variable X.